Mandy-cyber/Tea-Time/README.md

 # Tea-Time
 >  All game assets (drawings) were made by me, Mandy-cyber.
-Feel free to use them <3 A cozy mental health game submitted for HackUnited hackathon.
+Feel free to use them <3

+A cozy mental health game submitted for HackUnited hackathon.
-Detailed written explanation.
-(Submitted via DevPost)
-    Must include:
-Inspiration
-What it does
-How we built it
-Challenges we ran into
-Accomplishments that we're proud of
-What we learned
-What's next

 ## Inspiration
 As someone who has struggled with depression since childhood, HackUnited's theme of 'Mental Health' _deeply_ resonated with me.
 I knew I wanted to create a truly impactful project but...
 I didn't know what it should be.
 At first I thought to do a website, maybe an app, but for this particular theme it seemed a bit overdone.
 I wanted to create something fun, unique, and just as impactful as a site full of resources and advice.
 The solution?
 A game!
 What better way to calm down, slow down, and regroup your mental health than with a cozy, no-pressure, farming game full of hearts, tea, and affirmations?
 That's a rhetorical question hehe.